Variadic Fixed-Point Combinators

 First of all, y* enables us to write code in a letrec-style much easier: Expressions of the type (letrec ((f1 M1) ... (fn Mn)) expr) can be translated to the bruijn expression (y* ([ expr] : ([ M1] : (... : {}[ Mn])))).

-It follows that the main use case of y* is when nn functions depend on eachother: nnth order mutual recurrence relations.
+It follows that the main use case of y* is when nn functions depend on each other: nnth order mutual recurrence relations.

 Some examples: